Skip to main content

 Third Year

 Last Day of Autumn Quarter (mid-December) – deadline for scheduling a meeting for the General Exam.
 When2Meet (when2meet.com) polls or similar services facilitate scheduling.
 The student must enter the date, time, and location of the exam on MyGrad (https://grad.uw.edu/for-students-and-post-docs/mygrad-program/) under “Schedule a doctoral general or final exam”.
-Once this is completed, inform the Graduate Program Adviser so that the Department can officially approve the date.
+Once this is completed, inform the Graduate Program Adviser (microgpa@uw.edu) so that the Department can officially approve the date.

 Fourth and Fifth Years

 At least one meeting with the Ph.D.
 Supervisory Committee is required in every academic year in graduate school beginning in Year 2.
-This requirement is fulfilled in Year 2 by the meeting for the Topics Exam and in Year 3 by the meeting for the General Exam.
+This requirement is fulfilled in Year 2 by the meeting for the Topic Exam and in Year 3 by the meeting for the General Exam.
 In Year 4 and subsequent years, the time of year in which the meeting occurs is at the discretion of the student and the adviser.
 The adviser and at least three additional members of the committee should be present.
 The GSR is not required to attend though should be invited.
 It is the responsibility of both the student and adviser to see that the annual meetings are scheduled.
 Note that depending on progress, more than one meeting per year may be suggested by the Ph.D.
 Supervisory Committee.

-One week prior to each meeting, the student will provide the committee with a 2-3 page written progress report and a copy of their most recent IDP.
+As summarized in the Microbiology Thesis Committee Meeting Guidelines, one week prior to each meeting, the student will provide the committee with a 2-3 page written progress report and a copy of their most recent IDP.
 This concise report should include progress since the previous meeting, news of publications or anticipated timelines for publications, and a summary of plans for the next year.
 Students will receive much better guidance if the committee is aware of what will be presented at the meeting in advance.

-The IDP will be discussed briefly at the beginning of each committee meeting.
-At the end of the meeting, the committee should meet briefly with the student while the adviser is out of the room to provide an opportunity for the student to convey any confidential concerns pertaining to mentoring.
+Progress in Microbiology program requirements and the IDP will be discussed briefly at the beginning of each committee meeting.
+The remaining time should be spent on a student presentation and committee discussion.
+The student presentation should include a brief background and key pieces of new data obtained since the last meeting as well as an experimental rationale that supports future plans.
+Towards the end of the meeting, the committee should meet briefly with the student while the adviser is out of the room to provide an opportunity for the student to convey any confidential concerns pertaining to mentoring.
 Similarly, the committee should meet briefly with the adviser while the student is out of the room to inform the committee of any concerns.
-Any problems with progress towards completion of the thesis research should be addressed during these annual meetings.
-If progress is marginal, the committee should spell out what must be accomplished over a defined time frame for the student to avoid probation (possibly followed by final probation) and/or dismissal with a Master’s degree.
+Committee discussion while both the student and advisor are out of the room is at the discretion of the committee.

 Sixth Year